ssbc/go-ssb-room/docs/deployment.md

 carefully with your DNS provider because you may have to input just `_acme-challenge` since the rest is often added automatically by your provider.

-When the process is complete with `certbot`, restart your server, e.g. `systemctl restart nginx`.
+When the process is complete with `certbot`, pay attention to where the certificate has been placed in the filesystem.
+If it's at `/etc/letsencrypt/live/hermies.club`, it's correct, otherwise you may need to rename it e.g. `hermies-club-0001` to `hermies.club`.

+Then restart your server, e.g. `systemctl restart nginx`.

 If you see such errors as the following when setting up your deployment: